 - Buttocks, groin and thighs can sag and cause hanging pockets of skin

 Surgical body contouring following major weight loss improves the shape and tone of your underlying tissue that supports fat and skin, and removes excess sagging fat and skin.
 The result is a more normal appearance to the body, with smoother contours.
 This is the final phase of your total weight loss experience.
-Dr. Bauer and Dr. Talbert of Arkansas Plastic Surgery are happy to offer this procedure to patients looking to make this last step in their weight loss journey.
+Dr. David Bauer and Dr. Zachary Young of Arkansas Plastic Surgery are happy to offer this procedure to patients looking to make this last step in their weight loss journey.

 Before you decide to undergo body contouring following major weight loss, your weight loss must be stabilized.
 If you continue to lose weight, sagging pockets can redevelop.
 If you rapidly regain the weight, you can cause stress to your already weakened and thinned skin, causing further stress to the skin, visible stretch marks and wide scars.